Boundary criticality of the O(N) model in d = 3 critically revisited: Discussion.

 Above all, we hope that the present work will lead to more detailed numerical studies of boundary critical behavior in both classical and quantum models with $SO(N)$ symmetry.
 It might also be possible to numerically study the behavior in these models as a continuous function of $N$ by reformulating them as loop models.\cite{AdamLoop}

-\acknowledgements I am grateful to Ashvin Vishwanath for pointing out the numerical results in Refs.~\onlinecite{FaWang, GuoO3, WesselS12, WesselS1} to me, as well as for ongoing collaboration on related projects.
-I would also like to thank Ilya Gruzberg, Chao-Ming Jian, Marco Meineri, Slava Rychkov, T. Senthil, Chong Wang, Lukas Weber, Stefan Wessel, Cenke Xu for discussions.
+\acknowledgements I am grateful to Ashvin Vishwanath for pointing out the numerical results in Refs.~\onlinecite{FaWang, GuoO3, WesselS12, WesselS1} to me, as well as for collaboration on related projects.
+I would also like to thank Shumpei Iino, Chao-Ming Jian, Zohar Komargodski, Jian-Ping Lv, Slava Rychkov, T. Senthil, Francesco Parisen Toldin, Chong Wang, Lukas Weber, Stefan Wessel and Cenke Xu for discussions.
 I am particularly grateful to Hans Werner Diehl for his comments and pointers to the existing literature on the subject.
+I am very grateful to Ilya Gruzberg, Jay Padayasi, Marco Meineri and Abijith Krishnan for many discussions and an ongoing collaboration on a related project.
 This work is supported by the National Science Foundation under grant number DMR-1847861.